kean/Pulse/README.md

 **Pulse** is available only for [**GitHub sponsors**](https://github.com/sponsors/kean).
 Once the number of sponsors reaches a certain level, the project will become available to everyone.

 > The access to the private project manifest is provided manually, there might be a bit of a delay before you get access after sponsoring.
+If you are sponsoring as an organization, please [reach out](https://twitter.com/home) to me.

 Pulse is distributed using Swift Package Manager as a binary framework.
 It is built using SwiftUI and includes no resources to ensure its tiny size.
 The thinned `.ipa` with Pulse included takes **<640 KB**.
 You can simply leave it in your app store builds.
 And because it's a binary framework, it doesn't increase your compile time.